MADE-Apps/MADE.NET/docs/articles/features/diagnostics.md

 By default, the logs are stored in the application's root directory, however, this can also be overridden completely using the `LogPath` property which requires a full directory path including log file name.

-The implementation also has platform-specific code, so if you're building applications for Windows, Android, or iOS, the `FileEventLogger` will ensure the logs are stored within the application's data store.

 Here's an example of the output using the default configuration.

 ```log